Agriculture in Brazil: Sugarcane

 During the colonial period, Brazil depended heavily on sugarcane and continued to lead world sugarcane production into the twenty-first century.

 Production is concentrated (90%) in São Paulo, Alagoas, Pernambuco, Minas Gerais, Mato Grosso, Mato Grosso do Sul, Goiás and Paraná.

+Sugarcane was grown industrially for sugar for around a century.
+It was during the 1970s oil crisis, that the Brazilian government shifted toward ethanol production.
+They created the program ProAlcool which incentivized ethanol production as the preferred alternative to importing gasoline.
+ProAlcool also established a mandate to blend 5% ethanol with gasoline, which increased to 22% over time.
+The government also subsidized the auto industry to produce cars fueled with 100% hydrated ethanol.

 Brazil harvested 558 million tonnes of sugarcane in 2007, representing a growth of 17.62% over 2006.
 For 2008, Brazil harvested 648,921,280 tonnes, of which total 89% was used for sugar and ethanol production.
 The other 11% was used for cachaça and rapadura production, as animal feed and as seeds.
 Ethanol production in 2008 was predicted to reach 26.4 billion litres.

+Sugarcane monocultures in regions such as Minas Gerais, São Paulo (state), and Mato Grosso, have largely impacted land ownership in the region, as land become reterritorialized and consolidated for sugarcane farming.

 Brazil is the largest world producer, with 672.8 million tons harvested in 2018.
 The Southeast is responsible for most of the sugarcane production in the country.
 In 2020, São Paulo remained the largest national producer, with 341.8 million tons, responsible for 51.2% of production.
 Goiás is the 2nd largest producer of sugarcane in the country, 11.3% of national production, with 75.7 million tons harvested in the 2019–20 harvest.
 Minas Gerais was the third largest sugarcane producer, accounting for 11.1% of the total produced in the country, with 74.3 million tons.
 Mato Grosso do Sul is in fourth place, with around 49 million tons harvested.
 Paraná was, in 2017, the fifth largest producer of cane, third of sugar and fifth of alcohol in the country.
 It harvested about 46 million tons of cane this year.
 Mato Grosso harvested 16 million tons, being in 6th place.